 Our nearest is the charming ShinYu-no-yu.
 It’s just two doors down from us.
 Rebuilt and reopened in December 2006, ShinYu resembles a mini O-yu (Nozawaonsen’s largest soto-yu). ⠀

-Halfway down the little road between Residence Yasushi and Kumanoteara-yu, you’ll find Kamitera-no-yu.⠀This soto-yu was rebuilt about thirty years ago and features a relatively good changing room.
+Halfway down the little road between Residence Yasushi and Kumanoteara-yu, you’ll find Kamitera-no-yu.⠀This soto-yu was rebuilt about thirty years ago and features a clean changing room.
 Its waters are considered particularly good for healing skin lesions.
 Locals believe coming and soaking when you have cuts or burns or other skin lesions is specially beneficial.
 Any cooks who have had minor accidents preparing meals this week come on over!!
 These waters are fed off streams issuing from Asagama, and tend to look bluish green and quite hot - high 50 degrees C.